jsclifford/ansible-docker-lab/README.md

 ## Gotchas and Tips

-* Gotcha: Any ansible service module commands don't work as services daemon isn't installed on the container image
 * Tip: Copy ansible.cfg or all files in ansible/example-lab-files to the root of ansible folder to have a starting point and working configs.
-* Gotcha: Cannot reboot servers due to init not being used.
+* Gotcha: Cannot reboot servers due to being a container.